-As Irma's misery grows in scope and scale, so does its death toll.
-The storm, at one point the most powerful hurricane ever recorded in the open Atlantic, eventually claimed dozens of lives as it tore up the Caribbean and the southeastern United States.
-Still more are dying in its aftermath.
+The scope and scale of misery caused by Irma continues to grow, including its human toll.
+Irma, at one point the most powerful hurricane ever recorded in the open Atlantic, has claimed the lives of dozens of people across the Caribbean and southeastern United States.

 Here are brief portraits of some of Irma's victims:

 Joseph Ossman, 53, Sebring

 Ossman, a sergeant with the Hardee Correctional Institute, was heading to work Sunday morning and Bridges, a Hardee County sheriff's deputy, was going home after the night shift when their vehicles collided head-on, according to a Florida Highway Patrol release.

 Ossman's car ended up on a grass shoulder, while Bridges' patrol car came to a rest in a nearby intersection.
 It wasn't immediately clear which vehicle crossed into the oncoming lane.